The Judiciary: past, present, and future.

 Beginning of America

-When the United States was in its infancy, the founding fathers began to run the country with the Articles of Confederation, which failed miserably.
-During their plans to create the Constitution, this was the first outline of what became the judicial branch of the United States government.
-Alexander Hamilton wrote Federalist Paper Number 78 to the people of New York to share what he believed the Judicial branch should be.
+When the United States was in its infancy, the founding fathers began to govern the country using the Articles of Confederation, which failed miserably.
+While planning and developing what would become the United States Constitution, the first iteration of the modern judicial system was created.
+Alexander Hamilton wrote Federalist Paper Number 78 to the people of New York in order to explain what he believed the Judicial branch become.

-He begins with the notion that justices should be able to serve for life as long as they have “good behavior” because it protects the branch from the legislative.
-They need protecting because the judicial branch is designed to remain as neutral to political opinion and policies as possible.
-Since justices serve for life, they will not be appointed based on their political ideology and opinions on newer politics, but instead how they interpret the Constitution.
-This was what was theorized to happen, not a guarantee during real life application.
-A result in this becomes the judicial branch being least susceptible to swaying with rapid changes in public opinions and protects the Constitution from sweeping changes.
+Hamilton started this federalist paper with the notion that justices should serve for life, with the stipulation that they must have "good behavior."
+The judicial branch needs protected from the legislative as it is designed to remain neutral to political opinion and policies.
+Since justices serve for life, they should not be appointed based on their political ideology and opinions of evolving political policies, but instead on how they interpret the Constitution.
+Without the life-long terms as protection against the legislative, judges could become swayed by political opinions, changing the nature of their decisions.
+Without this, the judicial branch could become susceptible to rapid changes in public opinions and unable to stop the Constitution from drastically changing in interpretation.

-Additionally, Hamilton outlined the judiciary as a branch of government incapable of acting independently.
-Instead, it can only react to the behavior of the legislative and executive branches.
-They are also incapable of enforcing their own rulings, instead relying on the executive branch.
+Furthermore, Hamilton outlines the judiciary as a branch incapable of acting independently.
+It can only act in reaction to the behavior of the legislative and executive branches as they are unable to enforce their own rulings.

-Federalist No. 78 also established the concept of judicial review, or the power to declare policies and behavior as constitutional vs unconstitutional.
-Hamilton highlights how some people argued against judicial review since they felt it would make the judiciary the “boss” of the other two branches, however, he quickly resolves it by claiming that if a law is in conflict with the constitution, then it should not be passed.
-In addition, if the power to declare constitutionality was bestowed upon the legislative, they would become too powerful and lack a check of power.
+Federalist No. 78 also established the concept of judicial review, or the power to declare policies and behavior as constitutional or unconstitutional.
+Hamilton highlights how some people may argue against the idea judicial review, saying it would make the judiciary the “boss” of the other two branches.
+However, he quickly resolves this argument by explaining that if a law is in conflict with the constitution, then it should most likely not be passed.
+Thus, judicial review is only protecting the integrity of the nation and Constitution.
+He also argues that should the power to declare constitutionality lie with the legislative branch, it would become too powerful and lack a check.

-Once the Constitution was set into motion, the judicial branch needed to become official in the United States.
-It is in Article III of the Constitution where the judicial branch and the Supreme Court, or SCOTUS, is created.
+Once the Constitution was set into motion, the judicial branch became official pillar in United States.
+Article III outlines the judicial branch and is the birth of the Supreme Court of the United States, or SCOTUS.

 Checks and Balances

-The United States government is built on the foundation of checks and balances, which are how the three branches of government are able to keep the others from becoming too powerful.
+The United States government is built on the foundation of checks and balances, enabling the three branches of government to keep the others from becoming too powerful.

 Checks by Judiciary

-The primary check by the Judicial Branch is called Judicial review, or the power to declare constitutionality.
-Before the SCOTUS case, Marbury v Madison in 1803, judicial review was more of a concept rather than an established practice.
+The primary check by the Judicial Branch is judicial review, or the power to declare constitutionality.
+Before the SCOTUS case Marbury v Madison in 1803 judicial review was more of a concept rather than an established practice.
 However, once it was seen to work, it became an official check on the other branches.

 Checks on Judiciary

 Legislative branch: Should any judge, whether or not they are part of the Supreme Court, commit “high crimes or misdemeanors”, as classified in Article III, the legislative branch has the ability to impeach and remove the judge.
 In layman's terms, should the judge participate in unethical or illegal behavior, the legislative branch can hold them accountable.
-This branch also has the ability to create legislation that overrules the Supreme Court and/or limits the powers of judicial review.
+The legislative also could create legislation that overrules the Supreme Court or limits the powers of judicial review.
 For example, if the legislative branch doesn’t like a ruling the Supreme Court makes, they could pass a Constitutional amendment to overrule it.
-Through the power of the purse, or power over the federal budget, the legislative branch can cut funding for infrastructure and staff within the judicial branch.
-Finally, the Senate has power over the confirmation of the Supreme Court Justices so they can have power over the ideology which enters the bench.
+Furthermore, through the power of the purse, or power over the federal budget, the legislative branch can cut funding for infrastructure and staff within the judicial branch.
+Finally, the Senate has power over the confirmation of the Supreme Court justices through the Senate Judiciary Committee.
+Thus they can have power over the ideology which enters the bench.

 Executive Branch: Since the President has the power to nominate the members of the Supreme Court, they have direct control over who makes it onto the bench should there be a position to be filled.
-Additionally, the executive branch enforces laws and since the judicial branch has absolutely no enforcement power, the executive branch can simply ignore the ruling of the Supreme Court or choose to what extent to enforce their ruling.
-The President has the unique power to pardon people in the United States, and by pardoning they can nullify the effects of a court’s ruling.
+Additionally, the executive branch enforces laws and as the judicial branch has no enforcement power.
+The executive can simply ignore the ruling of the Supreme Court or choose to what extent to enforce a ruling.
+Furthermore, the president has the unique power to pardon in the United States; by pardoning they can nullify the effects of a court’s ruling.
 Finally, executive orders could limit the effect of the rulings of the Supreme court, thus checking their power.

 Important Historical Cases

-Brown v Board of Education is another one of the most famous cases in United States history since it desegregated schools.
+Brown v Board of Education is another one of the most famous cases in United States history because of its integral role in the Civil Rights Movements.
 Like in both Roe v Wade and Dobbs v Jackson, it was an organization, NAACP, who worked with an individual to generate change by taking a case all the way to the Supreme Court.
+It overruled the precedent of Plessy v Ferguson and essentially flipped the ideas of African Americans and segregation on its head: moving the nation towards equality

-The judiciary branch has become increasingly more important as politics has become further polarized because unlike the executive and legislative branches, the judicial branch is the most disconnected from the rapid changes of public opinion, like Hamilton had wanted in Federalist 78.
+The judiciary branch has become increasingly more important as politics has become further polarized.
+Unlike the executive and legislative branches, the judicial branch is the most disconnected from the rapid changes of public opinion, like Hamilton had wanted in Federalist No. 78.

-Currently, the powers of the executive branch are being expanded through the increase in powers behind executive orders, which function as laws.
-In short, the more vague the laws Congress passes, the more interpretation the president can have within the executive orders, and the more interpretation, the more power they hold to shape United States law.
+Currently, the powers of the executive branch are being expanded through the increase in executive orders.
+The more vague the laws Congress passes, the more interpretation the president can have within the executive orders: the more interpretation, the more power they hold to shape United States law.

-Since the United States is currently so polarized, the laws being passed must be more vague in order to be passed by the majority of Congress, if the laws were more specific they couldn’t gain the majority.
+Since the United States is currently so polarized, the laws being passed must be more vague in order to be accepted by the majority of Congress.
+Should he laws be more specific they would most likely fail to gain the majority.
 This then leads to the aforementioned more powerful executive branch.

 Comments